Peace and Conflict Studies

 West Chester University

 “The capstone class with Rebecca Subar challenged my preconceived notions of fair, equal, just; and Headman’s Philosophy of Nonviolence class made me believe in the power of my own contribution to change.” - WCU Graduate

 “The Senior Seminar was a very beneficial class; it taught me more than just the minor, I learned about myself and how I should see the world." - WCU Graduate

-Peter Loedel, Professor & Chairperson of the Department of Political Science
+Peter Loedel; Professor, Interim Director/ Vice President of International Programs & Chairperson of the Department of Political Science

 Dean Johnson is the current Peace and Conflict Program coordinator.
 Johnson initially joined the faculty of West Chester University as Assistant Professor of Philosophy in the fall of 2013 focusing on courses in Peace and Conflict Studies as well as Religious Studies.
 Johnson was previously Associate Professor of Religious Studies and Director of International and Global Studies at Defiance College.

 Prior to working at Defiance College, Johnson was assistant Professor of Peace, Justice and Conflict Studies at Goshen College (Ind.).
 He also served as Assistant to the Academic Dean and Special Assistant to the Provost.
 Johnson was director of the Goshen College Plowshares Peace Studies Project.

 The first instructor to teach a peace studies course at Anderson University, he has also lectured in peace studies at Purdue University- Richmond, Ind., the Brethren Academy for Ministerial Leadership at Bethany Seminary and the Indianapolis Peace Institute.